Family demands release of body-cam footage in death of Indiana man during medical emergency

 The Jasper County Sheriff’s Office issued a statement last week disputing claims made by the family’s attorney.

-The sheriff's office said it reviewed body-worn cameras of multiple deputies at the scene that night, which allegedly showed Earl forcefully banging his head on the floor.
+The sheriff's office said it reviewed body-worn camera footage from multiple deputies at the scene, which allegedly showed Earl repeatedly banging his head on the floor.
 At that time, deputies reportedly asked the family for a pillow and placed it under Earl's head to prevent him from injuring himself.

 The sheriff's office said Earl's head was lying on the pillow and his breathing was not restricted.